haoqiyao/NASDAQ-Index-Prediction/final_report.md

 ![plot](plot/classification_visualization.png)

 From these plots of feature pairs, we can observe that there are no obvious decision boundaries for "up" and "down" movement of NASDAQ in each feature pair.

+After nearly one month's work, our team handed Frank and Mike our product.
+They stared at it and of course not pleased by the result.
+Frank yelled, "Why?!
+I thought we are going to be living in Malibu and drinking lemonade forever without working!"
+Suddenly, their boss showed up, "You two lazy workers!
+I already knew this result because the market is expected to weak form efficient.
+If you are going to make a 90% prediction based on historical indices, you can be my boss now!
+Now get back to work before I fire you!"